 - Land Acquisition Ranking System (LARS): A system through which park units propose lands for acquisition.
 Such lands generally need to be already authorized for acquisition consistent with NPS land policy, by congressional approval, or by existing legislation.
 Land parcels entered into the LARS system are then evaluated and ranked in priority, first at the regional level (in competition with other parks in that region), and then nationally (in competition with all parks nationwide). - Land Protection Plan: Land protection plans identify the conservation methods that will be sought or applied to protect resources and to provide for visitor use and park facility development.
 Each plan will identify acquisition priorities, what level of acquisition might be needed (fee simple, conservation easement, right-of-way for access, etc.), and whether alternatives to acquisition are available (for example, conservation agreements) that meet the needs of the NPS unit.
-The plan will also identify the legal authorities for the NPS unit (for example, statute providing for acquisition and any willing seller requirements). - Land Units: Defined for purposes of resource analysis during the development of alternatives, Land Units refer to sections of public and/or private land adjacent to and outside the existing National Recreation Area, in which the natural, cultural, and scenic resources, and potential recreational opportunities were considered by the study team to be most important to conserve for NRA purposes.
+The plan will also identify the legal authorities for the NPS unit (for example, statute providing for acquisition and any willing seller requirements). - Land Trust: A private, nonprofit organization that, as all or part of its mission, actively works to conserve land.
+The purpose is generally to ensure long-term stewardship of important resources, whether natural, cultural, scenic, or agricultural, through the acquisition of full or partial interests in property.
+Land trusts may receive donations of money, property or development rights, and may use its assets and/or partnered funds to purchase property or development rights. - Land Units: Defined for purposes of resource analysis during the development of alternatives, Land Units refer to sections of public and/or private land adjacent to and outside the existing National Recreation Area, in which the natural, cultural, and scenic resources, and potential recreational opportunities were considered by the study team to be most important to conserve for NRA purposes.
 Eight land units were identified (letters A through H), according to geographical location, similarity of resource values, reasonably foreseeable activities, and land ownership (public or private).
 The land units are shown on the Alternative 2 map, and constitute the "proposed lands," as defined later in this Glossary. - National Environmental Policy Act (NEPA): The National Environmental Policy Act was passed by Congress in 1969 and took effect on January 1, 1970.
 It established this country's environmental policies, and provided the tools to carry out these goals by mandating that every federal agency prepare an in-depth study of the impacts of "major federal actions having a significant effect on the environment" and alternatives to those actions, and requiring that each agency make that information an integral part of its decisions.
 NEPA also requires that agencies make a diligent effort to involve the interested and affected public before they make decisions affecting the environment. - National Recreation Area (NRA): National Recreation Area is a designation for a protected area in the United States that provides diverse recreation opportunities for a large number of people.
 Many of these areas are centered on large reservoirs and emphasize water-based recreation.
 Many NRAs are administered by the National Park Service; however, other agencies manage NRAs as well.
-Table 16 summarizes current NRAs, grouped by administering agencies. - National Recreation Area Boundary: This document from time to time refers to an existing NRA boundary that contains: (1) lands administered under the 1965 Memorandum of Agreement between Reclamation and NPS; (2) lands administered under supplemental agreements with other agencies; and (3) lands acquired by NPS for addition to the NRA as specifically authorized by Congress.
+Table 17 summarizes current NRAs, grouped by administering agencies. - National Recreation Area Boundary: This document from time to time refers to an existing NRA boundary that contains: (1) lands administered under the 1965 Memorandum of Agreement between Reclamation and NPS; (2) lands administered under supplemental agreements with other agencies; and (3) lands acquired by NPS for addition to the NRA as specifically authorized by Congress.
 The reader should be aware that Congress has yet to legislatively establish a boundary for the NRA.
-Therefore, the term "boundary" in this instance is to be interpreted as an informal descriptor, and not as an official line authorized by Congress. - Payments in Lieu of Taxes: Federal payments to local governments that help offset losses in property taxes due to nontaxable Federal lands within their boundaries.
+Therefore, the term "boundary" in this